Mizoram: Geography

 Mizoram is a landlocked state in North East India whose southern part shares 722 kilometres long international borders with Myanmar and Bangladesh, and northern part share domestic borders with Manipur, Assam and Tripura.
 It is the fifth smallest state of India with 21087 sqkm.
 It extends from 21°56'N to 24°31'N latitudes, and 92°16'E to 93°26'E longitudes.
 The tropic of cancer runs through the state nearly at its middle.
 The maximum north–south distance is 285 km, while maximum east–west stretch is 115 km.

 Mizoram is a land of rolling hills, valleys, rivers and lakes.
 As many as 21 major hill ranges or peaks of different heights run through the length and breadth of the state, with plains scattered here and there.
 The average height of the hills to the west of the state is about 1000 m.
 Phawngpui Tlang also known as the Blue Mountain, situated in the southeastern part of the state, is the highest peak in Mizoram at 2210 m.
 The state is hilly and mountainous with various slope percentages.
 Low slopes are used for wet rice cultivation, slightly higher slopes in the 8-20% range function for terraced cultivation.
-Medium slopes from 20-50% are used for horticulture, and high-end slopes above 50% are used for forestry.
+Medium slopes from 20 to 50% are used for horticulture, and high-end slopes above 50% are used for forestry.
 (Note: Percentages represent the gradient over 100m, 10% is a gradient of 10 over 100m.)
 The largest valley in the state is located in Champhai with 1356.5 ha and an elevation of 1300 m.

 About 76% of the state is covered by forests, 8% is fallows land, 3% is barren and considered uncultivable area, while cultivable and sown area constitutes the rest.
 Slash-and-burn or jhum cultivation, though discouraged, remains in practice in Mizoram and affects its topography.
 A report by Ministry of Environment, Forest and Climate Change in 2021 states that Mizoram has the highest forest cover as a percentage of its geographical area of any Indian state, being 84.53% forest.